python/cpython/Doc/library/functions.rst

    sign may be ``'+'`` or ``'-'``; a ``'+'`` sign has no effect on the value produced.
 The argument may also be a string representing a NaN (not-a-number), or positive or negative infinity.
-More precisely, the input must conform to the following grammar after leading and trailing whitespace characters are removed:
+More precisely, the input must conform to the ``numeric_string`` production rule in the following grammar, after leading and trailing whitespace characters are removed:

    .. productionlist:: float
       sign: "+" | "-"